drvinceknight/cfm/nbs/chapters/02-algebra/main.md

 sympy.expand(expression)
 ```

-This is just one example of why Sympy is an effective tool for mathematicians.
+This is one example of why Sympy is an effective tool for mathematicians.
 The other one seen in this chapter is being able to compute expressions with no numerical value at all:

 ```python
 sympy.factor(a ** 2 - b ** 2)